dulikai/ffdev/README.md

 =====

-force field development and related tools this is compatiable with some paper in JCC.
+force field development and related tools this is compatiable with my paper in JCC.

 please take care to use this tools, since it is just under development.